dnmfarrell/Settlers-Game-Notation/README.md

 Typical maps will have 4 generic harbors and 1 of every other kind.

-=head2 Defining the map
+## Defining the map

-Every tile is listed with its coordinates, type code and resource number.
-C<null> represents no resource number.
+Every tile is listed with its coordinates, type code and resource number. `null` represents no resource number.
 Harbors are declared at path locations with the harbor type code.
 A starter map layout:

   {
     "tiles": [